Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 neural network, the Agent will be unable to perform the specified action.
 Note that when the Agent is controlled by its Heuristic, the Agent will still be able to decide to perform the masked action.
-In order to mask an action, call the method `SetDiscreteActionMask` on the `ActionMasker` argument of the `CollectDiscreteActionMasks` method :
+In order to mask an action, call the method `SetDiscreteActionMask` on the `DiscreteActionMasker` argument of the `CollectDiscreteActionMasks` method :

 ```csharp
 public override void CollectDiscreteActionMasks(DiscreteActionMasker actionMasker){